Reading Time: 8 minutes

 Your content doesn’t have to be a long “multi-minute” script.

 You can deliver short videos on Instagram.
 You can use them to create memes, for hype marketing, and for story updates.
+For creating memes try the best solution here!

 But if you want to post longer videos, you can try IGTV.
 This is an app developed by Instagram that allows for lengthier video publishing.